 How Many Solar Panels Would Be Needed to Power the World?

 A total of 51.42 billion solar panels would be needed to power the entire world on solar energy.
 Here we are supposing a panel size of 350W for the calculated size of 18TW of solar plants.
 How do we arrive at this number?
 We receive a staggering 1.74*1017 watts of energy from it.
 To put this into perspective, this is about 10,000 times more than what humans need.
-In 2018, the world consumed about 23,000 tera-watt-hours of energy, or 63 TWh daily.
+In 2018, the world consumed about 23,000 tera-watt-hours of energy, in that single year, which translates to an average consumption of 63 TWh daily.
 Taking that into account, we would need an approximate total of 18 TW of solar.

 The sun has always been the source of all energy on Earth.
 Plant-based, fossil-based, wind or water, all energy is a consequence of the energy delivered by the sun.